SidharthArya/SidharthArya/AWESOME-STARS.md

 - [chidiwilliams/buzz](https://github.com/chidiwilliams/buzz) - Buzz transcribes and translates audio offline on your personal computer.
 Powered by OpenAI's Whisper.
 - [ultralytics/ultralytics](https://github.com/ultralytics/ultralytics) - NEW - YOLOv8 🚀 in PyTorch &gt; ONNX &gt; OpenVINO &gt; CoreML &gt; TFLite
 - [InstaPy/InstaPy](https://github.com/InstaPy/InstaPy) - 📷 Instagram Bot - Tool for automated Instagram interactions
-- [NVIDIA/NeMo](https://github.com/NVIDIA/NeMo) - NeMo: a framework for generative AI
+- [NVIDIA/NeMo](https://github.com/NVIDIA/NeMo) - A scalable generative AI framework built for researchers and developers working on Large Language Models, Multimodal, and Speech AI (Automatic Speech Recognition and Text-to-Speech)
 - [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
 This challenge may take more than100 days, follow your own pace.
 These videos may
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [tensorflow/ranking](https://github.com/tensorflow/ranking) - Learning to Rank in TensorFlow